Tony DeAngelo: Playing style

 DeAngelo is primarily an offensive-minded defenseman, with what Rangers coach David Quinn once described as a "world-class skill" as a playmaker.
 Most of his points have come from assists; through the first part of the 2019–20 season, DeAngelo played a role in 61.7 percent of all Rangers points that were scored during his time on the ice.
 He is also known for his skill on the power play.
-In 2018–19, he was third on the Rangers with power play points, behind forwards Mika Zibanejad and Artemi Panarin.
+In 2019–20, he was third on the Rangers with power-play points, behind forwards Mika Zibanejad and Artemi Panarin.
 One area in which his playing has suffered is on the defensive end, which contributed to his trade away from the Lightning.

 Personal life

 In 2018, DeAngelo participated in the Checking for Charity tournament, a summer hockey tournament in South Jersey that raises money for charities of the team's choice.
 DeAngelo and his team chose to raise money for the Wounded Warrior Project.
 He participated in the tournament again in 2021 alongside fellow NHL players Adam Fox, Joel Farabee and Oliver Wahlstrom.

 Throughout his NHL career, DeAngelo has been known for his frequent use of social media.
-Unlike many of his teammates, who were not active on social media platforms, he would use Twitter and Instagram to engage with hockey fans.
-One of his earliest viral Tweets was in response to a graph showing teammate Ryan Strome's shooting percentage, to which DeAngelo responded, "@strome18 has been one of our best players since being traded here last year.
+Unlike many of his teammates, who were not active on social media, he used Twitter and Instagram to engage with ice hockey fans.
+One of his earliest viral tweets was in response to a graph showing teammate Ryan Strome's shooting percentage, to which DeAngelo responded, "@strome18 has been one of our best players since being traded here last year.
 Watch the games."
-When the NHL season was suspended due to the COVID-19 pandemic, DeAngelo began using his social media accounts to voice his support for then-President of the United States Donald Trump, and to express skepticism over the severity of the pandemic.
+When the NHL season was suspended due to the COVID-19 pandemic, DeAngelo began using his social media accounts to voice his support for then-President Donald Trump and express skepticism over the severity of the pandemic.

-After Trump was banned from using Twitter in light of the 2021 United States Capitol attack, DeAngelo announced that he was deactivating his account and that he would be joining the conservative social media platform Parler instead.
+After Trump was banned from using Twitter in light of the 2021 United States Capitol attack, DeAngelo announced that he was deactivating his account and joining the conservative social media platform Parler instead.